lk-geimfari/awesomo/languages/RUST.md

 [**xi editor**](https://github.com/google/xi-editor) is an attempt to build a high quality text editor, using modern software engineering techniques.
 It is initially built for Mac OS X, using Cocoa for the user interface, but other targets are planned.

 ![xi](https://raw.githubusercontent.com/google/xi-editor/master/icons/xi-editor.png)

+---
+[**Rustful**](https://github.com/Ogeon/rustful) - A light HTTP framework for Rust, with REST-like features.
+The main purpose of Rustful is to create a simple, modular and non-intrusive foundation for HTTP applications.
+It has a mainly stateless structure, which naturally allows it to run both as one single server and as multiple instances in a cluster.

+Some of the features are:

+* Generic response handlers.
+Just use a function or implement the Handler trait.
+* Some handy macros reduces the risk for typos and makes life easier.
+* Variables in routes, that can capture parts of the requested path.
+* Pluggable request and response filtering.